MadMaxChow/VLOOK/README.md

 VLOOK™ is open source software and is compliant with the MIT license.

-Detailed description of the features, as well as instructions for use, can be found in the "VLOOK Quick Reference Manual.html".
+Detailed description of the features, as well as instructions for use, can be found in the "[VLOOK Quick Reference Manual](https://madmaxchow.github.io/VLOOK/index.html)".